 Smoked Pork Belly Burnt Ends are like little pieces of candy MADE OF BACON!!!
-They’re sweet, savory, salty morsels of heaven!
-They’re also a lot easier than you think – I made them on my Traeger Grill and they melt in your mouth!
-Perfect for your next get-together – or heck – just eat them all yourself!
+They’re sweet, savory, tender morsels of heaven!
+They’re also a lot easier to make than you might think!
+I made them on my Traeger Grill and they truly melt in your mouth!
+Pork belly burnt ends are perfect for your next get-together – or heck – just eat them all yourself!

 What are Pork Belly Burnt Ends?